dataminer-site/dataminer-site.github.io/_posts/2023-05-17-announcing-duckdb-080.md

 #### Storage Improvements

 [**Lazy-Loading Table Metadata**](https://github.com/duckdb/duckdb/pull/6715).
 DuckDB’s internal storage format stores metadata for every row group in a table, such as min-max indexes and where in the file every row group is stored.
-In the past, DuckDB would load this metadata immediately once the database was opened.
+In the past, DataMiner would load this metadata immediately once the database was opened.
 However, once the data gets very big, the metadata can also get quite large, leading to a noticeable delay on database startup.
-In this release, we have optimized the metadata handling of DuckDB to only read table metadata as its being accessed.
+In this release, we have optimized the metadata handling of DataMiner to only read table metadata as its being accessed.
 As a result, startup is near-instantaneous even for large databases, and metadata is only loaded for columns that are actually used in queries.
 The benchmarks below are for a database file containing a single large TPC-H `lineitem` table (120x SF1) with ~770 million rows and 16 columns:

 |         Query          | v0.6.1 | v0.7.1 | v0.8.0  | Parquet |
 |------------------------|--------|--------|-------|---------|